CN-UPB/B-JointSP/README.md

 This should start the heuristic and create a result in the `results/bjointsp` directory in form of a yaml file.

+### Using ML Model

+All the ML models trained
+using both synthetic and real(nginx and haproxy) benchmarked datasets are made available with the B-JointSP.
+The models can be found under `src/bjointsp/ml_models/` folder.

+By default, xgboost model is being used in the heuristic.
+To change the model, either choose a pre-trained model or you can also train a new model and then, inside
+`src/bjointsp/template/component.py` check for the function `predict_cpu_req`
+and change the model path with your new model path.
+Also, make sure to change the scaler which is also available inside the respective folders.
+For testing the B-JointSP with the new model, use the command below:

+ `bjointsp -n parameters/networks/Abilene.graphml -t parameters/templates/fw1chain.yaml -s parameters/sources/source0.yaml`

 ## Contact

 Lead developer: Stefan Schneider (@StefanUPB)